Sapling-Chores/Arcade-Range-Finder/README.md

 # Arcade-Range-Finder

 ## What this project do?
-Arcade-Range-Finder is a Esp32 based range finder which uses Ultrasonic sensor and oled display to show the range in a very unique way.
+Arcade-Range-Finder is a raspberry pi pico based range finder which uses Ultrasonic sensor and oled display to show the range in a very unique way.
 This project has three modes controlled by pushButtons.
 Mode 1 & 2: Radar like display which shows Blits when an object is detected in range.
 Mode 1 Specific - Manual Cntrol servo with Potentiometer.